 She started out in the hospitality industry, as an event planner and selling hotel rooms.
 She worked on a data team at Google for a stretch and went on to work as a sales development representative at a computer security company.
 She honed some sales basics there before connecting with some former Google co-workers who had landed at Signifyd.

-“It’s so nice to rely on a product that works,” she says of selling Signifyd’s Commerce Protection Platform and it’s Revenue Protection, Abuse Prevention and Payments Optimization solutions.
+“It’s so nice to rely on a product that works,” she says of selling Signifyd’s Commerce Protection Platform and it’s Fraud Protection, Abuse Prevention and Payments Optimization solutions.
 “I’ve had other jobs where I can’t guarantee that my product would solve my customers’ problems, so I wasn’t as happy as I am here at Signifyd.”

 A sales career means controlling your own destiny